TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 #### flags

-Specify flags for additional control of the YugabyteDB cluster.
+Specify flags for additional control of the ZNbaseDB cluster.
 For available, see [YB-Master flags](../../../../../reference/configuration/yb-master/#flags) and [YB-TServer flags](../../../../../reference/configuration/yb-tserver/#flags).

 If you have enabled TLS encryption, then you can set: